 Daniel Parra Hensel

-In 2015 his direction shifted slightly towards joining the permaculture movements focus in academia joining a wonderful group of faculty at the Santa Barbara City College in the Environmental Horticulture Department.
-Daniel is grateful to be an active participant in the global Permaculture movement and fully embraces the opportunity to work with a diversity of people from around the world.
+Daniel is grateful to be an active participant in the global justice and ecology movement and fully embraces the opportunity to work with a diversity of people from around the world.